joshua-williams/elegant/Writerside/topics/Migrations.md

 ## Tables
 Creating Tables
 To create a new database table, use the `create` method on the Schema facade.
-The `create` method accepts two arguments: the first is the name of the table, while the second is a closure which receives a `SchemaTable` object that may be used to define the new table:
+The `create` method accepts two arguments: the first is the name of the table, while the second is a closure which receives a `ElegantTable` object that may be used to define the new table:

 ```typescript
 export class CreateUsersTable extends Migration {